 The kit consists of a shampoo, conditioner and a leave-in spray treatment.
 These products will clarify your hair, remove excess sebum from your scalp and promote hair growth with ingredients such as nettle root extract, biotin, niacin, B vitamins and saw palmetto.

 Hair transplant is a form of cosmetic surgery that enables hair growth for someone who cannot naturally grow hair.
 It’s done through surgical intervention.
 The procedure consists of transplanting healthy follicles to areas where the follicles are no longer capable of producing hair.
 It’s important to keep in mind that hair transplant is not an instant fix.
 It can take over a year for hair implants to produce the full head of hair look that patients aspire towards.

 Are There Holistic Methods of Maintaining and Growing Hair?

 Massaging the scalp is known to stimulate blood circulation that promotes hair growth.
 It can also fortify hair roots.
 Nutrition plays the part as well.
-Salmon, for example, is a fish that contains nutrients such as Vitamin D that are highly conducive to the growth of new healthy hair.
-Being deficient in vitamins and minerals such as zinc can have a negative impact on your overall wellness, which your hair will often reflect.
+Salmon, for example, is a fish that contains nutrients, such as vitamin D, that are highly conducive to the growth of new, healthy hair.
+Being deficient in vitamins and minerals, such as zinc, can have a negative impact on your overall wellness, which your hair will often reflect.
 Your diet and your hair are closely connected.

 Having a head full of glossy locks is the ideal that most strive for, but isn’t always possible.
-Managing hair loss is difficult for the majority of men and women who experience it.
+Managing hair loss is difficult for the majority of people who experience it.
 The important thing to remember is that there are many ways of responding to losing your hair.
 Some treatments are more helpful than others.
 It’s best not to give in to helplessness and to make sure that you are exploring all the options.